hugoferreira/hugoferreira.github.com/_posts/2013-03-01-genetic-algorithm-in-scala.markdown

     crossover(monteCarlo(matePool), monteCarlo(matePool))).toList
 {% endhighlight %}

-A naive implementation of the Monte Carlo method could be coded as:
+A naïve implementation of the Monte Carlo method could be coded as:

 {% highlight scala %}
 def monteCarlo[A](weightedList: List[(A, Double)]): A =